 The obvious reason I know I’m not bat-shit crazy is because I’m asking the question.
 I’m aware.
-Crazy people don’t qualify whether or not they’re crazy.
-They don’t worry if their children will be scarred for life because of mommy’s demon voice that spews venom.
+Crazy people don’t try to figure out whether they’re crazy.
+They don’t worry that they’ll scar their children for life because of mommy’s demon voice that spews venom.

-When you’re verifiably crazy you don’t usually know it.
+When you’re verifiably crazy you rarely know it.

-So, take solace in the fact that if you’re asking the question, you probably aren’t crazy.
+So, take solace because if you’re asking the question, you probably aren’t crazy.

 So, I fully admit I’m not capable of calming myself down in the middle of an exorcist episode.
 Because I’ve passed the point of no return, it’s just a matter of time until I calm down.

 But, I try to have compassion for the exorcist.
 She’s exhausted.
 She’s juggling far too many things at once.
 She’s trying to be everything to everyone.

 When the exorcist rears her ugly head, it’s time for a compassion intervention.
 You need a moment to take care of yourself and it’s OK.

 Completely necessary.
 I’m talking mandatory.